History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 MORDAUNT SHORT

 The qualities of the Decca London Ribbon made it an interesting tweeter to be combined with other transducers.
 The engineers of Mordaunt Short designed a two-way system using Kef B200 units and named their systems MS 737 which was manufactured from approximately 1974 to 1976.
-The cabinet measures 33"x17"x12" (84 x 43 x 30 cm.), and has a 1.75" plinth (4.5 cm).
-The weight of the cabinet was 62 lb. (about 28 kg.).

 Earlier a two-way system was designed by Decca with their Decca low frequency loudspeaker.
 And there was the Decca Volt loudspeaker system.
 The DIY version was designed by David Lyth.
-(The original filter is l copyright David Lyth.)
+(The original filter is copyright David Lyth.)

-If the Decca London Ribbon is part of a 2-way system, it is important to choose the woofer and the volume of the woofer cabinet (loading) in such a way as to bring about a firm and detailed mid band.
-Otherwise it is possible to have a midband that does not connect well to the London Ribbon and the sound becomes rather weak.
 But that is not all.
-Careful damping of the enclosure is a must.
+Careful damping of the enclosure is also a must.
 David Lyth pointed out that the woofer should have a dispersion pattern (lobe) akin to the Decca London Ribbon.
 That is why he used the Volt BM-250.
 The filter he designed has a crossover frequency of 2.8 kHz.
 He states in his article in HI-FI NEWS from November 1982, that the efficiency of the complete system is 90 dB.

 Mordaunt Short MS 737

-Mordaunt Short MS 737 and filter.
+Mordaunt Short MS 737 and filter (below).

 PASSIVE FILTERING

-Power handling was 45 Watts.
-The crossover has 18 dB slopes for the Decca and 12 dB for the Kef units.
 The crossover frequency is 3500 Hz.
 The price was £216.76 in 1975.
 (Thanks to Colin Royle from Great Britain for sending the images of the MS 737 and of the diagram of the crossover network, and for the details.)

 Frequency Characteristics and Polar Diagram